These tasty carrot chips are baked in a hot oven until crispy. They are wonderful all by themselves or dipped in a

-These chips are so good!
-Roasting thinly sliced carrots in olive oil elevates them from a fairly boring veggie into a super tasty snack.
-Even my youngest, the notoriously Picky Eater, likes them. 🥕
+These carrot chips are especially good!
+Roasting thinly sliced carrots in olive oil elevates them from a fairly standard veggie into a truly delicious snack.
+Even my youngest, the notoriously Picky Eater, likes them.

-You’ll only need a few simple ingredients to make carrot chips.
+You'll only need a few simple ingredients to make these tasty carrot chips.
 The exact measurements are included in the recipe card below.
-Here’s an overview of what you’ll need:
+Here's an overview of what you'll need:

 Olive oil: This is by far my favorite oil to cook with!
-It’s so delicious.
-But if you’re unsure about cooking with it, you can use avocado oil instead.
+It's so delicious.
+But if you're unsure about cooking with it, you can use avocado oil instead.
 It has a higher smoke point.
-And you can also use melted butter.
+Another tasty option is to use melted butter.

 Kosher salt and black pepper: If using fine salt, you should reduce the amount you use, or the chips could end up too salty.

 Garlic powder: Make sure it's fresh!
 A stale spice can easily ruin a dish.
 I actually prefer garlic powder to fresh minced garlic.
 I feel that it coats the carrots more uniformly.

 Making these homemade carrot chips is easy!
 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

 2. Then roast them in a hot oven until crispy.
 This should take about 20 minutes in a 450°F oven.